Could Epididymitis Treatment Be as Simple as Testicular Stretches?

 "Epididymitis comes from the swelling of this scrotal area, which can cause pain," Chu explained.
-"If there's a sudden onset of pain, a urologist first checks to see if you have a urinary infection.
-If you have a urinary infection, the straightforward way to treat it would be to give some antibiotics for approximately one to two weeks.
-We also try using ice packs and other conservative measures."
+"If there's a sudden onset of pain, a urologist first checks to see if you have a urinary infection."

 The simpler treatments for epididymitis usually work, but there are rare cases where the infection doesn't respond to antibiotics.
 In those situations, abscesses can form on the epididymis and get worse over time.
 This is referred to as chronic epididymitis.